SSWConsulting/SSW.Rules.Content/rules/how-to-align-your-form-labels/rule.md

 ---
-seoDescription: Discover the pros and cons of top-aligned, left-aligned, right-aligned, and material labeling options for optimal form completion rates. type:rule
+seoDescription:Discover the pros and cons of top-aligned, left-aligned, right-aligned, and material labeling options for optimal form completion rates.
+type: rule
 archivedreason:
 title: Do you know how to align form labels?
 guid: 968f93bd-a497-41b1-8c49-774a3b182494